vbrooke78/be-nc-news/README.md

-# BACK END PROJECT - NC NEWS
+# Back end project - NC NEWS

 The aim of this back-end project was to create an Express server with API endpoints that interact with a PSQL database. node-postgres was used to connect to the database.
 The models query and deal with the data, while the controllers focus on error handling client's requests.

-# LINK TO HOSTED VERSION
+# Link to hosted version

 https://vbnews.herokuapp.com/api

-# TECH
+# Tech

 - Express
 - Node.js
 - postgreSQL

-# INSTRUCTIONS
+# Instructions

 - Fork this repo.